gracious-tech/copy.church/src/publish/book/index.md

 To ensure maximum usability and ease of producing derivatives and translations, aim to provide your books in a variety of open and accessible file formats.
 The ideal approach is to make available not only the final rendered formats, like PDF and EPUB, but also the source files used to create those formats.

-For example, providing the original manuscript files in formats like .docx, .odt, a Google doc, or whatever original file format you used to typeset it in (LaTeX, Scribus, etc.), allows others to easily modify the content as needed, run it through Google Translate[^2], change the formatting, styling, page layout, etc.
+For example, providing the original manuscript files in formats like .docx, .odt, a Google doc, or whatever original file format you used to typeset it in (LaTeX, Scribus, etc.), allows others to easily modify the content as needed, run it through Google Translate, change the formatting, styling, page layout, etc.

+> An entire book can be translated using [Google Translate](https://translate.google.com/), though will still need reviewing by a native speaker.
+If you click on the “Documents” tab, you’ll have the option to upload your entire book file, as long as it’s in a .docx or .pdf format.
+If you have all of your book text in a Google Doc, you can click Tools > Translate document, and that will translate it as well.

 Open formats like .html, .epub, and .xml are also valuable, as they can be easily converted to other ebook formats or used to generate accessible versions like those compatible with screen readers or braille displays.
 By providing a comprehensive set of source and output files in both proprietary and open formats, you can maximize the potential for your work to be utilized, adapted, and built upon by others, fostering a more open and collaborative ecosystem for sharing truth.